ceph/ceph/doc/radosgw/adminops.rst

 ==============

 Create a new subuser (primarily useful for clients using the Swift API).
-Note that either ``gen-subuser`` or ``subuser`` is required for a valid request.
 Note that in general for a subuser to be useful, it must be granted permissions by specifying ``access``.
 As with user creation if ``subuser`` is specified without ``secret``, then a secret key will be automatically generated.